Welcome to the Radio JOVE Project !

 Read Chuck Higgins' overview of the Juno space mission.

 planetary radio astronomy

 - Jupiter's natural radio emissions were first discovered near Seneca, Maryland.
 In 2005, Radio JOVE and the Carnegie Institution Department of Terrestrial Magnetism recognized the 50th anniversary of this discovery and helped publicize this milestone with a variety of events and presentations.

 DON'T MISS THESE …

-- Follow the status of NASA's next mission to Jupiter on its way to make an in-depth study of the gas giant.
+- Follow the status of NASA's new mission to Jupiter is now making an in-depth study of the gas giant.

 - The Radio JOVE Bulletin